 This picture shows the two thermostats.
 They are far from accessible.
-In many cases the entire fire needs to be removed.
+In many cases, the entire fire needs to be removed.

 Whenever the caravan travelled, by the time I’d made my first stop the front cover was laying on the floor.
 That was solved by putting a screw through the top vent.
-Next the blower stopped working.
-The reason I discovered was a burnt pcb which was fairly easy to replace.

 But worse trouble showed itself when I arrived at Portsmouth harbour at 10pm last November ready for an early morning departure.
 My plan was to stay overnight on the dockside and because of the cold, I needed the gas fire.
 It took me over half an hour to get it lit.
-Clearly it was a job for the future.
+Clearly, it was a job for the future.
 Once I was on a site, the electric fire was invariably used.
 Last week I decided to investigate.
 I took out the spark ignition module, put in a new battery and tested it.
 That was working ok and was even giving me an occasional mild shock.
-Next I suspected the micro switch at the gas valve, so I substituted a spring switch, but still the fire refused to light.
-Obviously the fire would need to come out.
-With gas bottle and mains electric turned off I disconnected first the electric supply to the fire, then the gas supply under the caravan.
+Next, I suspected the microswitch at the gas valve, so I substituted a spring switch, but still, the fire refused to light.
+Obviously, the fire would need to come out.
+With the gas bottle and mains electric turned off I disconnected first the electric supply to the fire, then the gas supply under the caravan.
 With the flue/exhaust pipe taken off, the fire was ready to lift out.
 Three of the five screws were only finger tight having lost their grip on the plywood/foam sandwich floor.
 I drilled out the holes and glued in some large plastic plugs.
 With the fire on the ground outside it looked a sorry sight.

 Picture of underside